Founded in 2004, Friends of Sonoita Creek (FOSC) works to protect and restore

 John Hughes has been visiting southwest Arizona since 1997 and moved to Patagonia full-time in 2018.
 He taught biology in Kalispell, MT for most of his career.
 John loves all things nature and, along with his work with Friends of Sonoita Creek, volunteers with local groups including Borderlands Restoration Network’s plant propagation program, Tucson Audubon’s Paton Center for Hummingbirds and Patagonia Lake State Park.
 He leads bird and plant walks.

-Robert Proctor is a descendant of a Pimeria Alta Pioneer family and now serves as Curator of the George Redondo Proctor Western Heritage Collection at Canoa Ranch and Patagonia Museum.
+Robert Proctor, President: Robert is a descendant of a Pimeria Alta Pioneer family and now serves as Curator of the George Redondo Proctor Western Heritage Collection at Canoa Ranch and Patagonia Museum.
 He was a masonry contractor for 40 years: 15 years in New Mexico specializing in solar adobe construction and 24 years in Hawaiian custom homes.
 He is an expert in energy efficient Rumford fireplaces and masonry furnace combinations.
-He now serves as an advisory member of Community Water Coalition of Southern Arizona and is our organizer for booth set-up and take down.
-Bob Serves on the Leadership Team.
+He now serves as an advisory member of Community Water Coalition of Southern Arizona and is also our organizer for booth set-up and take down.

 Greg Scott earned degrees from University of Arizona and Northern Arizona University.
 He has lived in Santa Cruz Co. and taught school here for over 30 years.
 Greg guides history and natural history trips in Northern Mexico, presents programs for the Arizona Humanities Council, volunteers for Arizona State Parks, and is an archeology site steward.
 Greg lives in Nogales and Elgin.